 If you want to go one stage further than mini LED, the only way you can go is smaller.
 That means looking at microLED.

-Much like mini LED, microLED uses much smaller LEDs, but at a very tiny scale.
+Much like mini LED, microLED uses very small LEDs, but at an extremely tiny scale.
 Instead of thinking of LEDs at the millimeter scale, microLEDs are instead at the micron level.

-Furthermore, microLED diverges from TFT LCD and OLED greatly by not using a backlight.
+Furthermore, microLED diverges from TFT LCD greatly by not using a backlight.
 Instead, the microLEDs are used directly to make the picture.

 The microLEDs are deposited in a pattern, with each able to emit red, green, or blue light.
 Grouped together, a collection of microLEDs can become a pixel, all without requiring a color filtering layer.